The Magic Pudding

 Miles Franklin isn’t just recognised for her novel My Brilliant Career, but also for establishing the Miles Franklin Literary Award.

-Her initial endowment of $17,000 has been actively managed to grow to more than $1.3 million today.
-Her giving has supported some star Australian novelists including Tim Winton, Thomas Keneally and Thea Astley.
+Her initial endowment of almost £9,000 has been actively managed to grow to more than $1.45 million today (July 2023).
+Her giving has supported some brilliant Australian novelists including Thomas Keneally, Tim Winton, Alexis Wright and Michelle de Kretser.
 The annual award was worth £500 in the inaugural year of 1957 when won by Patrick White.
-In 2015, Sophie Laguna took out a prize worth $60,000 for her novel The Eye of the Sheep.

 Ingredients of a magic pudding